kisslinux/kisslinux.github.io/pages/new.md

 ## Roadmap

-KISS is nearing a **1.0** release!
-The distribution is already fully functional, the issues below relate more to polish, installation and documentation.
+KISS is nearing a **1.0** release and is already fully functional!
+The issues below relate more to overall polish, installation and documentation.

 **KISS 1.0**